The Learning Lab

 1. Determine Your Strongest Competency Area(s)

 As an employee (and human person) we all have strengths and weaknesses.
-My boss preaches to the team constantly the idea that anyone can grow when you focus on developing the strengths you already have.
-This thought is the ammunition for my first tip to you.
+We believe that anyone can grow when you focus on developing the strengths you already have.
+This thought is the ammunition for the first tip to you.
 Understand and define what exactly are your strengths.
 What are your strongest core competencies?
-For me, when I reflect on this, my strongest core competencies are communication, emotional intelligence, and conflict resolution.
-I know these competencies are my strength because I naturally gravitate toward the work projects that focus on them.
-While these projects are still a challenge for me, I feel more confident working within those three realms.
-With that confidence comes a lot of good; I am more creative, I am able to implement things quickly, and I’m excited to do the work itself.
+You’ll know these competencies are your strength because you naturally gravitate toward the work projects that focus on them.
+While these projects may pose a challenge for you, you still feel more confident working within those realms.
+With that confidence often comes a lot of good; being more creative, being able to implement things quickly, and being excited to do the work itself!

 To determine your strongest competencies, reflect on what parts of work make you the most satisfied.
 Ask yourself: